How to Perform Backups and Restorations in SQL Management Studio

 - Launch SQL Server Management Studio and connect to your SQL Server instance.

-- In the Object Explorer pane, expand the server node to view the list of databases.
+- In the Object Explorer, expand the server node to view the list of databases.

 Step 2: Select the Database to Back Up